starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 Segmentation fault (core dumped)
 ```

-To figure out why, run the program again in one terminal:
+Run the program again in one terminal:
 ```
 $ ./bank
 ```